codingnirvana/wordracer/README.md

 - Take a look at the demo wordracer to see how it takes inputs and writes output
 - Modify the players.yml file (in the conf directory of gamerunner module) to include the details of your bot
 - There are two important settings in the yml file (other than name and language) - directory and command
-- The directory is your workingdirectory where your bot will be placed.
-This parent is the "run" directory which contains all the bots
+- The directory is your working directory where your bot will be placed.
+All your scripts and files should be in this directory.The parent directory is the "run" directory which contains all the bots
 - The command is either a single command (with args) or shell script to start your bot.
 - Also ensure that the words.dat is in your directory
-- Run the gamerunner with your bot and the demo bot.
+- Run the gamerunner with your bot and the demo bot by running the following commands.

 ```
   # package the gamerunner jar